garrettpotokar/docker-compose-nas-sans-traefik/README.md

 If after running `docker compose up -d`, you're getting `network docker-compose-nas declared as external, but could not be found`, run `docker network create docker-compose-nas` first.

-#### Encryption

-In Settings > Encryption Settings, set the certificates path to `/opt/adguardhome/certs/certs/<YOUR_HOSTNAME>.crt` and the private key to `/opt/adguardhome/certs/private/<YOUR_HOSTNAME>.key`, those files are created by Traefik cert dumper from the ACME certificates Traefik generates in JSON.

 #### DHCP